galaxyproject/training-material/topics/metagenomics/tutorials/beer-data-analysis/tutorial.md

 key_points:
 - TO REPHRASE
 - Galaxy provides various tools for data analysis, dataset alteration, and visualization
-- Inputing correct values for the parameters of proper tools is important
+- Inputting correct values for the parameters of proper tools is important
 tags:
 - nanopore
 - beer